gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 SARSCoV2.NC_045512.COVID19	NCBI_refseq	amplicon	26244	26471	.	+	0	name "envelope";
 ```

 Remember, you can find the output file names [here](https://gwcbi.github.io/haphpipe_docs/inout/).
-The ouput name for this stage is `PH0#.best*.fas`. <br/>
+The ouput name for this module is `PH0#.best*.fas`. <br/>

-We are doing this stage after the `finalize_assembly` stage,  doing refining the assembly after the scaffold assembly module.
+We are doing this module after the `finalize_assembly` module,  doing refining the assembly after the scaffold assembly module.
 Therefore, the input fastq files are named `corrected_1.fastq` and `corrected_2.fastq`.
 Also remember that these files are now contained in the outdirectory specified by the input, so we have to list the path to the input fastq files.
-Finally, we need to specify that the input reference file is the `final.fna` file from the finalize assembly stage, which is also located in the outdirectory. <br/>
+Finally, we need to specify that the input reference file is the `final.fna` file from the finalize assembly module, which is also located in the outdirectory. <br/>

-We have to do loops for the PredictHaplo and parser stages because there are multiple haplotype regions.
+We have to do loops for the PredictHaplo and parser modules because there are multiple haplotype regions.

-Now this in the input for the base haphpipe command for this stage:
+Now this in the input for the base haphpipe command for this module:

 ```bash
 hp_predict_haplo